simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     refuse to parse an assertion with an eduPersonTargetedID in 'string' format.
   * Receiving an eduPersonTargetedID in string form will no longer break parsing of the assertion.
-  * Can disable the Scoping element in SP and remote IdP configuration with the `disable_scoping` option, for compatibility with ADFS which does not accept the element.

 ### `smartattributes`
   * Fix SmartName authproc that failed to load.